cs1302uga/cs1302-minesweeper-alpha/README.md

   by the character `F`, is displayed in the square.

-To simplify the game mechanics, **the player may mark, guess, or reveal any square in the grid, even squares that have already been marked or revealed.** For example, the player may issue a command to mark, guess, or reveal a square, regardless of its current state.
+To simplify the game mechanics, **the player may mark, guess, or reveal any square in the grid, even squares that have already been marked or revealed.** In other words, the player may issue a command to mark, guess, or reveal a square, regardless of its current state.
 The logic for determining what happens to the square is always the same.
 For example, if a square has been revealed and the user marks it as definitely containing a mine then a round is consumed and the square should be marked.
 The user would then have to reveal this square again later.
 This may not be consistent with how you've played Minesweeper in the past but it will make it easier to code.
+We will leave it up to the user to be smart about how they play!

 <a id="win-conditions">